M982 Excalibur: History

 In September 2008 both Raytheon and Alliant Techsystems were awarded competitive development contracts for Increment Ib mass production, but Raytheon secured the final manufacturing contract in August 2010.
 Test firings of Increment Ia-1 rounds in March 2009 revealed that the Honeywell inertial measurement unit was not up to standard, and it was replaced by a unit from Atlantic Inertial Systems.
-In April 2010 the U.S. Army's planned order was cut further, from 30,000 rounds to 6,264, which increased the unit cost sufficiently that it triggered an investigation under the Nunn–McCurdy Amendment.
+In April 2010 the US Army's planned order was cut further, from 30,000 rounds to 6,264, which increased the unit cost sufficiently that it triggered an investigation under the Nunn–McCurdy Amendment.
 Normally a Nunn-McCurdy breach signals a program in trouble, but a 2012 RAND report concluded that the unit cost increases were caused by the cuts in procurement numbers: fewer shells were needed for the same effect, due to the improved accuracy of modern artillery.

-The Excalibur gives U.S. brigade commanders a precision weapon that is locally available, regardless of weather conditions (unlike bombs dropped from aircraft).
+The Excalibur gives US brigade commanders a precision weapon that is locally available, regardless of weather conditions (unlike bombs dropped from aircraft).
 Because the M982 is so accurate, the risks of friendly-fire casualties and collateral damage are no longer deterrents to using gun artillery in urban environments, and the Excalibur is sometimes called in only 50 m away from friendly infantrymen.
-In February 2012, a U.S. Marine Corps M777 howitzer in Helmand province, Afghanistan, fired a single Excalibur round that killed a group of insurgents at a Marine-record range of 36 km.
+In February 2012, a US Marine Corps M777 howitzer in Helmand province, Afghanistan, fired a single Excalibur round that killed a group of insurgents at a Marine-record range of 36 km.

 In December 2012, Raytheon received a $56.6 million contract for low-rate initial production of Excalibur Ib projectiles.
 On 10 September 2013, Raytheon received a $54 million contract for a second lot of Excalibur Ib artillery rounds.
 The Excalibur Ib has improved reliability and lower unit cost than the previous Excalibur Ia-1 and Ia-2.
 At the time of the award, over 690 Excalibur projectiles had been fired in theater.
-In February 2014, the U.S. Army and Raytheon fired 30 Excalibur Ib shells at test targets to confirm the performance and reliability of the configuration before full-rate production.
+In February 2014, the US Army and Raytheon fired 30 Excalibur Ib shells at test targets to confirm the performance and reliability of the configuration before full-rate production.
 Projectiles were fired from Paladin and M777 howitzers at ranges from 7 to 38 km, each hitting within an average of 1.6 m from the target.